mikex924/gce/index.md

 ---
 layout: home
 header:
-  title: Your Favorite Source of Free Bootstrap Themes
+  title: Your Trusted Service For Worldwide Shipping
   text: >
-    Start Bootstrap can help you build better websites using the Bootstrap framework!
-Just download a theme and start customizing, no strings attached!
+    Global Cargo Express can help you reliably move merchandise from and to anywhere in the world.
+Send us an inquiry to get started!
   action: # action button is optional
     label: Find Out More
     url: '#about'